Experienced Faculty With Diverse Backgrounds

 Biography

-In addition to his work in the OHSU-PSU School of Public Health (SPH), Melnick is Public Health Director/Health Officer for Clark County, WA, and Adjunct Assoc.
-Professor at OHSU’s School of Medicine, Dept of Family Medicine.
-He has served as Health Officer for several counties in OR and WA, including Washington, Clackamas and Cowlitz Counties.
-He is former Director of the OHSU Joint Residency in Family Medicine/Public Health & General Preventive Medicine and former Research Director at the OHSU Dept of Family Medicine.
-Melnick is a past Co-Chair of the National Association of County and City Health Officials (NACCHO) Workforce and Leadership Development Committee, former NACCHO Board member, and current member of the National Board of Public Health Examiners.
+In addition to his work in the OHSU-PSU School of Public Health (SPH), Melnick Alan Melnick, MD, MPH, CPH is Public Health Director/Health Officer for Clark County, Washington, and Adjunct Associate Professor at the Oregon Health & Science University School of Medicine, Department of Family Medicine.
+Dr. Melnick has served as Health Officer for several counties in Oregon and Washington, including Washington, Clackamas and Cowlitz Counties.
+He is former Director of the OHSU Joint Residency in Family Medicine/Public Health & General Preventive Medicine and former Research Director at the OHSU Department of Family Medicine.

 ¹ CEPH Primary Instructional Faculty